History of construction: Early 20th century studies

-Late twentieth century
+Late 20th century

 By the end of the twentieth century, steel and concrete construction were themselves becoming the subject of historical investigation.
 The Construction History Society was formed in the UK in 1982.
 It produces the only academic international journal devoted to the subject, Construction History, twice annually.
 The International Congress on Construction History is held every three years, with the First International Congress on Construction History held in Madrid in 2003.
 This has been followed by editions held in Queens College, Cambridge, England (2006), Cottbus (2009), Paris (2012), Chicago (2015), Brussels (2018), and Lisbon (2021).